Zaltster/FetchAssessment/README.md

 To run the application in a Docker container:

-1. Build the Docker image: docker build -t receipt-predictor .
+1. Build the Docker image (After entering root directory): docker build -t receipt-predictor .

 2. Run the Docker container: docker run -p 5000:5000 receipt-predictor